-- ☐ High-quality early childhood education depends on high-quality early childhood educators who ensure that children, supported by families, have the early experiences they need for a strong foundation. - ☐ Many early childhood educators do not have equitable, affordable access to needed early childhood education credentials and degrees.
-XX% of early childhood educators in STATE / NATIONALLY have earned degrees. - ☐ Many early childhood educators earn poverty-level wages and do not have basic workplace benefits, such as health insurance and paid sick leave.
-XX% of child care workers in STATE / NATIONALLY make so little that they live in families accessing public benefits. - ☐ Many early childhood educators will leave their positions each year, because they cannot afford to earn such low wages, often while supporting their own families.
+- ☐ High-quality early childhood education depends on high-quality early childhood educators who ensure that children, supported by families, have the early experiences they need for a strong foundation. - Many early childhood educators do not have equitable, affordable access to early childhood education credentials and degree pathways. - Many early childhood educators earn poverty-level wages and do not have basic workplace benefits, such as health insurance and paid sick leave.
+XX% of child care workers in STATE / NATIONALLY make so little that they live in families accessing public benefits. - Many early childhood educators will leave their positions each year, because they cannot afford to earn such low wages, often while supporting their own families.
 XX% of early childhood centers in STATE / NATIONALLY experience turnover each year.

-- One in six child care workers has lost their job during the pandemic, threatening child care supply, impacting healthy child development, and compromising the ability of this sector to support economic recovery. - ☐ The average wage for child care providers, who are skilled and valuable front-line professionals who have risked their health to provide education and care during a global pandemic, is less than \$12 per hour, with Black and Latina child care workers making even less. - ☐ Many child care providers have, at great personal and professional cost, managed to keep their doors open during the pandemic in order to support children and families in their communities.
+- ☐ The average wage for child care providers, who are skilled and valuable professionals is less than \$13 per hour, with Black and Latina child care workers making even less. - ☐ Many child care providers, at great personal and professional cost, kept their doors open in order to support children and families in their communities.